Cinabutts/MaterialUtilities/docs/pbr_import.md

 ### Supported Render Engines

-Unlike the rest of the Material Utilities, this feature is limited to specific render engines, simply due to that different render engines use different shader and texture nodes.
+Unlike the rest of the Material Utilities Unofficial, this feature is limited to specific render engines, simply due to that different render engines use different shader and texture nodes.
 But support for more render engines could be added if they are requested.
 Currently the supported render engines are:

 - **Cycles**/**Eevee** (or any other engine that might use the same nodes)